cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 As in [@Lys00] we are concerned with the possibility of a dishonest user and hence require that that the *nym_secret* = *prover_nym* + *signer_nym_entropy* be the sum of two parts where the *prover_nym* is a provers secret and only sent to the *signer* in a binding and hiding commitment.
 The *signer_nym_entropy* is "blindly added" in by the *signer* during the signing procedure and sent back to the *prover* along with the signature.
 Note the order of operations.
 The *prover* chooses their (random) *prover_nym* and commits to it.
 They then send the commitment along with a ZKP proof that the *prover_nym* makes this commitment.
 The *signer* verifies the commitment to the *prover_nym* then generates the *signer_nym_entropy* and "blindly adds" it to the *prover_nym* during the signature process.
 Note that this can be done since we sign over the commitment and we know the generator for the commitment.

+This document will define new BBS Interfaces for use with pseudonyms, however it will not define new ciphersuites.
+Rather it will re-use the ciphersuites defined in [Section 6](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-03.html#name-ciphersuites) of [@!I-D.irtf-cfrg-bbs-signatures]).

 ## Cryptographic Pseudonyms: A Short History

 The discussion of cryptographic pseudonyms for privacy preservation has a long history, with Chaum's 1985 popular article “Security without identification: transaction systems to make big brother obsolete” [@Chaum85] addressesing many of the features of such systems such as unlinkability and constraints on their use such as one pseudonym per organization and accountability for pseudonym use.
 Although Chaum's proposal makes use of different cryptographic primitives than we will use here, one can see similarities in the use of both secret and "public" information being combined to create a cryptographic pseudonym.